ttm/mass/README.md

 ### further notes
 * This framework is also known by in Portuguese by the acronym MASSA (Música e Áudio em Sequências e Séries Amostrais).
+* If you miss or want anything in this framework, drop me a line and I might incorporate it.

 ### contact
 If you have any thoughts, questions, or want to report any usage of the MASS framework, please drop me a line at: renato [DOT] fabbri [AT] gmail [DOT] com